 In this scenario, we need an expert GP to comment on Jenny’s treatment and care.
 They would also provide an opinion on whether or not that care fell below the standard expected of a GP.
 If it did, Jenny would be entitled to substantial compensation.

-You must provide evidence of your injury and its impact on your life.
+To prove medical negligence, you must provide evidence of your injury and its impact on your life.
 This includes whether you’re unable to work, need domestic help, or require ongoing medical treatment.
 You must also provide evidence that your medical professional was negligent and that their negligence caused your injuries.

-An experienced lawyer uses specialist knowledge and detailed evidence to prove Medical Negligence.
+An experienced lawyer uses specialist knowledge and detailed evidence to prove medical negligence.

 Our strong background in both law and medicine will ensure your claim meets all duty of care requirements.
 At the same time, we use our national network of doctors, psychologists, and other medical experts to provide compelling evidence for your claim.
 Their testimony also helps us challenge the evidence your medical professional and their insurer present.